kaldi-asr/kaldi/egs/README.txt

 This directory contains example scripts that demonstrate how to use Kaldi.
 Each subdirectory corresponds to a corpus that we have example scripts for.
-Currently these are both corpora available from the Linguistic Data Consortium (LDC).
+Currently these are all corpora available from the Linguistic Data Consortium (LDC).

-Explanations of the corpora are below:
+Explanations of the corpora are below.
+Note: the easiest examples to work with are rm/s3 and wsj/s3.

  wsj: The Wall Street Journal corpus.
 This is a corpus of read
     sentences from the Wall Street Journal, recorded under clean conditions.